pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 percentage points.
 There's a reason Lent is only 40 days out of the year.

 This [`log_file_append.h` gist](https://gist.github.com/pkhuong/7a1aeb5ad0ef24299c5117f5f1310a38#file-log_file_append-h)
-is my first time combining all the tricks presener earlier in a coherent interface.
+is my first time combining all the tricks I presented here in a coherent interface.
 I hope it's useful.

 <p><hr style="width: 50%"></p>